opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 }'
 ```

-Note: If Security plugin is initialized in OpenSearch, use admin credentials to send extension initialization request.
+Note: If the Security plugin is initialized in OpenSearch, use admin credentials to send extension initialization request.

 In response to the REST `/initialize` request, `ExtensionsManager` discovers the extension listening on a predefined port and executes the TCP handshake protocol to establish a data transfer connection.
 Then OpenSearch sends a request to the OpenSearch SDK for Java and, upon acknowledgment, the extension responds with its name.
 This name is logged in the terminal where OpenSearch is running: